Transit Officer Recruitment

 Make a difference in your community – become a Transit Officer with the Public Transport Authority

-We are looking for women and men with strong customer service skills and have a passion for making a positive impact in their community.
-As a new recruit, you will receive complete training in the role of Transit Officer and become a part of the Transperth Train Operations division.
+We are looking for women and men with strong customer service skills and a passion for making a positive impact in their community.
+As a new recruit, you will receive complete training in the role and become a part of the Transperth Train Operations division.

 What's in it for me?